 The Board of Gorta-Self Help Africa is a skills-based Board.
 It is elected from the membership at its annual general meeting.
 The maximum number of Board members is twelve.
 To ensure good board renewal, each year one third of the directors shall retire by rotation.
 The maximum term limit for any director is nine years.

 The Board can co-opt members of the organisation when necessary to maintain a full complement of Directors, co-opted Directors will then stand for election at the next annual general meeting.

 The Board of Directors is responsible for the strategy of Gorta-Self Help Africa, approving budgets, major policies, monitoring performance, reviewing and ensuring management proposals are actioned.

-The Board has six standing committees:
+The Board has seven standing committees:

 & Risk Committee

 Fundraising, Communications & Advocacy Committee

 Terms of Reference – Coming soon

 who else is the board accountable to?

 Aside from our members, the Board is accountable to: